shaaibu7/Awesome-Books-Project/README.md

 🙏 Acknowledgments

-I appreciate Microverse for providing the learning resources for this exercise, and my coding partners **Shaaibu Suleiman** for helping me out when I ran into problems.
+I appreciate Microverse for providing the learning resources for this exercise, and my coding partners **Dhiraj Singha** for helping me out when I ran into problems.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>